x01-software-engineering/dbe-assignment-01-hermanhavva/README.md

 The primary purpose of this database is to efficiently manage a library's collection of books, loans, and customers.
 It provides a structured way to store and retrieve information, making it easier for librarians to track book availability, loan history, and customer details.

+## Author

+This project was created by Herman Havva, first year student at KSE (Kyiv School of Economics), as a part of the course on DataBases.